Queensland country health fund review

-Queensland Country Health is not on our panel but we're confident we can still find you a great deal on your health insurance.COMPARE & SAVE
+The Queensland Country Health Fund isn't on our panel but we're confident we can get you a great deal on your health cover.COMPARE & SAVE

 Nobody chooses to go to hospital.

 But when you do, hospital cover will help you get the treatment you need, where and when you want it.

 It also helps to pay the bills, as fees for hospital rooms and specialists can add up.

 Think about what services you're likely to need, in line with your budget.

 If you earn over $90,000 individually or $180,000 as a couple, you could avoid paying the Medicare Levy Surcharge.

 Queensland Country Health Fund offers two hospital policies, ranging from Bronze+ to Silver+.

 This level of cover provides you with a lower cost hospital option that covers a range of common surgeries.
 It's a policy that's likely to appeal to younger, healthier Australians.
 This policy comes with a $250, $500 or $700 hospital excess.